-MHDA Experiences is owned and operated by Murrumbidgee Local Health District (MLHD), Mental Health, Drug and Alcohol directorate using software licensed from Harvest Digital Planning (Harvest).
+MHDA Experiences is owned and operated by Murrumbidgee Local Health District (MLHD), Mental Health, Drug and Alcohol directorate using software licensed from Social Pinpoint Pty Ltd (ACN 164 471 425).
 The site aims to connect with people who have lived experience of mental health, drug or alcohol issues to gather input and experiences to help improve the Mental Health, Drug and Alcohol services provided by Murrumbidgee Local Health District.

 MLHD Mental Health, Drug and Alcohol directorate takes the privacy of those using this site very seriously.
 We adhere to the privacy standards outlined by NSW Health.

 This privacy statement applies to the MHDA Experiences website specifically and provides details on how MLHD Mental Health, Drug and Alcohol directorate collects and protects your personal information as part of your use of this site.
 This privacy statement does not apply to any other aspects of your interactions with Murrumbidgee Local Health District (e.g. receiving a health service).

 The personal information gathered through your interaction with MHDA Experiences is only for the purpose of your participation in this site and the consultations listed.
 Your information and activities on the site are not recorded in your healthcare record.

 An individual's right to privacy as established under the Privacy and Personal Information Protection Act 1998 is respected and protected by Murrumbidgee Local Health District (MLHD).

 MLHD does not allow the publication of information that may identify individuals, or might potentially identify them.
 Any statistical data about the use and management of MLHD facilities, services or projects, and the health of the population are made available on this website in the interest of the public.